aartika/experiment1/README.md

 # GA-Reader
-Code accompanying the paper [Gated Attention Reader for Text Comprehension](https://arxiv.org/abs/1606.01549).
+Implementation of the paper [Gated Attention Reader for Text Comprehension](https://arxiv.org/abs/1606.01549).

 ## Prerequisites
 - Python 2.7
-- Theano (tested on 0.9.0dev1.dev-RELEASE) and all dependencies
+- Tensorflow (tested with 1.11.0)
-- Lasagne (tested on 0.2.dev1)
+- Keras (tested with 2.2.4)
 - Numpy (>=1.12)
 - Maybe more, just use `pip install` if you get an error